Pervasive game: Classification

 Pervasive games have been associated with ubiquitous games, augmented and mixed reality games, mobile games, alternate reality games, (enhanced) live action role playing, affective gaming, virtual reality games, smart toys, location-based or location-aware games, crossmedia games and augmented tabletop games.
 The book Digital Cityscapes categorizes "playful activities that use mobile technologies as interfaces and the physical space as the game board" into four categories; pervasive games is said to be the most general, with urban games, location-based mobile games and hybrid reality games being successively more specific.

 Another subclassification of pervasive games is based on to what degree technology is utilized in the game.
 A pervasive game is said to be "technology-sustained", if the game relies on computer simulation, in other words, "the computer maintains the game state through monitoring and reacting to player activities".
 In contrast, "technology-supported" pervasive games use technology, but it is not required for all game activities.
 Hybrids are possible, where part of the game is technology-sustained, but others are not.

 Not a straightforward classification, Valente et al. propose a method to determine pervasive qualities applicable to mobile games, i.e. what makes a mobile game pervasive?
 The results of their method is a quality report containing a Quality spreadsheet and a Quality vector summarizing each game.
 They provide a taxonomy of pervasive qualities consisting of the following first-level qualities: Spatiality, Permanence, Communicability, Accessibility, Context awareness, Resilience and Sociality.
 Each of these first-level qualities has been divided into one or more second-level qualities.

 Examples

 Examples of pervasive games include Pokémon Go, Négone, The Killer, The Beast, Shelby Logan's Run, BotFighters, Pac-Manhattan, Uncle Roy All Around You, Amazing Race.

 Pervasive game examples built on the EQUIP 2 software architecture, used in Equator and thereafter in IPerG, include Can You See Me Now?, Rider Spoke, Day of the Figurines, and Love City.
 Niantic, Inc. launched Ingress in 2012, with about 500,000 players globally, and Pokémon Go in 2016.
-The more recent example of a popular pervasive game is Haunted Candy Hunt - an AR mobile game inspired by Ghostbusters (franchise) and developed by Trigger.
+Another popular pervasive game is Haunted Candy Hunt, an AR mobile game inspired by Ghostbusters and developed by Trigger.